Login

 Mr Kenneth Hitchings

-I now live with my wife in Cam and have two grown up children, both married.
+I was born and bred in Dursley and have always lived locally.
+I have spent most of my working life as a photographer working for both newspapers and as a wedding photographer.
+For many years I owned a photographic studio in Dursley.
+I now live in Cam and have two grown up children, both married.
 My daughter lives in Coaley and has two children who both attend Coaley Academy.
 My other son lives in Nottinghamshire and also has two children.

 I am a Diocesan Reader at St. George’s Church, Cam, and have been involved with many local activities.
 I have been chairman of Dursley Cricket Club, Dursley Operatic and Dramatic Society and founder member and Chairman/Trustee of Kingshill House Arts Centre.
+I joined Relate Gloucestershire and Swindon twenty years ago and served for ten years as their CEO.
+I also served as a Director/Trustee of the Relate National Charity.

 I am so proud to be a Governor of Coaley Academy.
 It is an inspiring place to learn with totally dedicated staff and fantastic children.
 I hope to play a small part in the future growth and success of the school.